Mäurer & Wirtz

 The information on data protection about our data processing according to Articles 13, 14 and 21 GDPR and the additional data protection information regarding the website, respectively, may change from time to time.
 All changes will be published on this page.
 We provide older versions in an archive to be viewed.

-Part 3: Additional data protection notices for the online shops of Mäurer & Wirtz GmbH & Co.
-KG ("Mäurer & Wirtz"):
+Part 3: Additional data protection information for the online shops of Mäurer & Wirtz GmbH & Co.
+KG (“Mäurer & Wirtz”)

-As part of the online shops designed and operated by Mäurer & Wirtz, you have the opportunity to find out about products from the Mäurer & Wirtz environment and to order and purchase them from our partner aixtema GmbH, Philipsstraße 8, 52068 Aachen ("aixtema").
+As part of the online shop pages designed and operated by Mäurer & Wirtz, you have the opportunity to find out about products from the Mäurer & Wirtz environment and to purchase them from our partner aixtema GmbH, Philipsstraße 8, 52068 Aachen (“aixtema”).

-Mäurer & Wirtz and aixtema have agreed joint responsibility for this in accordance with Art.
-26 GDPR.
-Mäurer & Wirtz and aixtema have concluded a separate agreement for details on the cooperation as joint controllers, in which they also make provisions for the fulfillment of the obligations under the GDPR in relation to the operation of the online shops by the parties.
+Mäurer & Wirtz and aixtema have agreed on joint responsibility for this in accordance with Article 26 GDPR.
+Mäurer & Wirtz and aixtema have concluded a separate agreement for details about the cooperation as jointly responsible parties, in which they also make provisions for the parties to fulfill their obligations under the GDPR with regard to the operation of the online shops.

 The joint responsibility essentially extends to the technical collection of personal data from customers of the online shop pages and their transfer to aixtema via a jointly set up interface.

-aixtema is solely responsible under data protection law for processing the personal data of customers in the context of order processing, delivery, customer contact and customer service.
-With regard to the contractual relationship, it is made clear that you as a customer with an order on our online shop pages only enter into a purchase contract with aixtema, but not with Mäurer & Wirtz itself.
+Aixtema is solely responsible under data protection law for the processing of customers' personal data in the context of order processing, delivery, customer contact and customer service.
+Regarding the contractual relationship, it is made clear that when you place an order on our online shop pages, you as a customer only enter into a purchase contract with aixtema, but not with Mäurer & Wirtz itself.

 Mäurer & Wirtz is responsible for the content, product descriptions and design of the online shops.
-Mäurer & Wirtz is solely responsible under data protection law for the processing of any other non-order-related personal data that may have been collected.
+Mäurer & Wirtz is the sole controller under data protection law for the processing of any other personal data that may be collected that is not relevant to the order.

-Affected persons can assert their rights under Art.
-15 to 22 GDPR either against Mäurer & Wirtz or aixtema.
-In principle, you will receive the corresponding information or feedback from the party to whom you submitted the request.
-However, we ask that you contact aixtema if you have any questions about data protection law regarding the ordering process: aixtema GmbH, Philipsstraße 8, 52068 Aachen, telephone: +49 241 70515-0, e-mail: info@aixtema.de.
-If you have any questions about data processing on our platform (e.g. regarding sending out newsletters), please do not hesitate to contact Mäurer & Wirtz.
-The contact details of the respective contact person can also be found in part 1 of this data protection declaration from Mäurer & Wirtz or under the data protection declaration from aixtema linked below.
+Affected persons can assert the rights to which they are entitled under Articles 15 to 22 GDPR either against Mäurer & Wirtz or aixtema.
+You will generally receive the relevant information or feedback from the party to which you made the request.
+However, if you have any data protection questions regarding the ordering process, we ask you to contact aixtema: aixtema GmbH, Philipsstraße 8, 52068 Aachen, telephone: +49 241 70515-0, email: info@aixtema.de.
+If you have any questions about data processing on our platform (e.g. regarding sending newsletters), please contact Mäurer & Wirtz.
+The contact details of the respective contact persons can also be found in Part 1 of this Mäurer & Wirtz data protection declaration or in the aixtema data protection declaration linked below.

-Further detailed information on data protection at Mäurer & Wirtz, including contact details for the person responsible for data protection and the data protection officer as well as statements on the purposes and legal basis of data processing, your personal data protection rights, the technologies used by Mäurer & Wirtz and on adapting/revoking consent can be found in part 1 and 2 of the data protection declaration of Mäurer & Wirtz (https://www.mw.de/datenschutz/).
+Further detailed information on data protection at Mäurer & Wirtz, including contact details of the person responsible for data protection and the data protection officer as well as explanations on the purposes and legal basis of data processing, your personal data protection rights, the technologies used by Mäurer & Wirtz and the adjustment/revocation of consent can be found in Parts 1 and 2 of the data protection declaration of Mäurer & Wirtz (https://www.m-w.de/datenschutz/).

-You will find further detailed information on data protection at aixtema, including contact details for the data protection officer responsible for data processing, in aixtema's data protection declaration at: https://www.aixtema.de/de/datenschutz.
+You can find further detailed information on data protection at aixtema, including contact details of the data protection officer responsible for data processing, in aixtema's data protection declaration at: www.aixtema.de/de/datenschutz.